iconify/website/docs/usage/css/index.md

 However, it also has disadvantages:

 - You cannot target elements inside icons, such as changing `[prop]stroke-width`.
-- CSS usually contains all icons, including ones not used on the current page.
+- Cannot use animated icons, except for ones with indefinite looping animations.
+See below.

 ## How icons are rendered